 You’ll need to interrupt the ladies during nectar flows to monitor their progress.
 Every two to three weeks, check the supers to see if the bees have filled the comb with nectar.

 When the nectar has been cured to the moisture level of 18%, that’s when we start to call the product honey.
 At that point, the bees cap it.
-As you pull out each frame, check to see if the honey has been capped.
+So, as you pull out each frame, check to see if the honey has been capped.

 Uncapped honey can still be harvested if it isn’t runny.
 You can check this by turning a full frame on its side and giving it a good firm shake.